siddharthreddyarutla/java-learning/src/main/java/com/example/javaLearning/designPatterns/creational/singleton/singleton.md

 ## 6) When **not** to use Singleton

-* Overuse leads to **global state** which increases coupling and makes testing harder.
+* Overuse leads to **global abstractState** which increases coupling and makes testing harder.
 * Prefer **dependency injection** (framework-managed singletons) for application services.
 Use patterns rather than raw singles for testability.
 * Avoid Singletons for business-logic objects that should be ephemeral or multiple per context.